WhiteBear-Fx/REClistMaker/readme.md

 #### `generate` Command (alias `gen`)

-**Purpose**: Generate a recording list file (e.g., `.txt`), an `oto.ini` template, and `presamp.ini` based on the syllable dictionary.
+**Purpose**: Generates a `.txt` recording table file, an `oto.ini` template, and a `presamp.ini` file based on the `.toml` syllable dictionary.

-The recording list consists of multiple lines, each containing a sequence of syllables (e.g., S1, S2, S3).
-The program uses the user-provided syllable set (each syllable defined by left vowel L and right vowel R) and the selected mode (CVVC or VCV) to generate a table covering all necessary transitional components.
-It also aims to make adjacent syllables in each line as "smooth" as possible.
-Smoothness is categorized as fully smooth (adjacent syllables share left or right vowels) or periodically alternating smoothness (repeating categories at fixed intervals).
-The program constructs line sequences using a search algorithm, and the following parameters can control the search behavior.
+The recording table consists of multiple lines, each containing a sequence of syllables (e.g., S1, S2, S3).
+The program uses the user-provided syllable set (each syllable defined by its left vowel L and right vowel R) and the selected mode (CVVC or VCV) to generate a table covering all required transitional components, while also making adjacent syllables within each line as "smooth" as possible.
+Smoothness is categorized into fully smooth (adjacent syllables share a left or right vowel) and periodically alternating smooth (categories repeat at fixed intervals).
+The program constructs the line sequences using a search algorithm, and the following parameters control the search behavior.

 - **`-i, --input`** (required)
-  Path to the input TOML-format syllable dictionary file.
+  Path to the input TOML format syllable dictionary file.

 - **`-o, --output`** (optional)
-  Path for output files (excluding filenames).
-The program generates: `<output_path>/REClist.txt`, `<output_path>/oto.ini`, and `<output_path>/presamp.ini`.
+  Path for the output files (without filenames).
+The program generates: `<output path>/REClist.txt`, `<output path>/oto.ini`, and `<output path>/presamp.ini`.
 If not specified, it is automatically generated based on the input filename.

 - **`-m, --mode`** (optional, default `CVVC`)
   Select the generation mode.
-Options: `VCV`, `CVVC`, or `VCV_WITH_VC`.
+Options are `VCV`, `CVVC`, or `VCV_WITH_VC`.

 - **`-b, --bpm`** (optional, default `120`)
-  The tempo (BPM) of the background music for recording, used to generate the `oto.ini` template.
+  The tempo of the background music (in BPM), used to generate the `oto.ini` template.

 - **`-l, --max-length`** (optional, default `6`)
   The maximum number of syllables per line.
-Range: 2 to 8.
+Allowed values range from 2 to 8.

 - **`-s, --SSS-first`** (optional, flag)
-  Prioritize using triple-syllable repetition patterns, such as sequences like `da_da_da`, where the third syllable can be lengthened for use as a long vowel suffix (`L` suffix).
+  Prioritize using three-syllable repeating patterns, such as sequences like `da_da_da`, where the third syllable can be extended for use as an `L` suffix long vowel.

 - **`-d, --iter-depth`** (optional)
   The maximum iteration depth when searching for the optimal arrangement order.
-Increasing this value increases computation time and may not necessarily improve smoothness.
+Increasing this value may increase computation time without necessarily improving smoothness.
 The default and maximum values are half of the `-l` parameter.

 - **`-r, --max-redundancy`** (optional, default `50`)
   The maximum number of redundant syllables allowed to improve smoothness.